Technical Diary, Day 1

 I've been spending a lot of time over the last few weeks on existentializing

-loops in Futhark in order to avoid unnecessary copies.
+for loops in Futhark in order to avoid unnecessary copies.
 Late last week, I

 believed I was mostly finished, but my changes turned out to reveal some very inconsistent benchmark times, seemingly related to the